-ADHO sponsors Special Interest Groups (SIGs) to enable members of ADHO Constituent Organisations with similar professional specialties, interests, and aptitudes to exchange ideas, keep themselves current on pertinent developments, and mobilize in pursuit of related activities and goals.
-In this way, SIGs represent key elements in the breadth and depth of the ADHO community, though they do not speak directly for ADHO, its committees, or its Constituent Organisations.
+ADHO sponsors Special Interest Groups (SIGs) to enable members across different ADHO Constituent Organizations (COs) to exchange ideas, keep themselves current on pertinent developments, and mobilize in pursuit of related activities and goals.
+An ADHO SIG is a research or activity grouping of scholars initiated and run by a group of individuals who are members of an ADHO CO and who share a self-defined ‘special interest’ within the areas of scholarship in which ADHO and its COs are active.
+In this way, SIGs represent key elements in the breadth and depth of the ADHO community, though they do not speak directly for ADHO, its committees, or its COs.

 GO::DH is a Community of Interest whose purpose is to help break down barriers that hinder communication and collaboration among researchers and students of the Digital Arts, Humanities, and Cultural Heritage sectors in High, Mid, and Low Income Economies.